IRT Lexington Avenue Line: Improvements

 In April 1960, work began on a $3,509,000 project to lengthen platforms on the line to accommodate ten-car trains at seven stations on the line.
 As part of the project, the northbound platforms at Canal Street, Spring Street, Bleecker Street, and Astor Place were lengthened from 225 feet to 525 feet.
 The platform extensions at these four stops opened for service on February 19, 1962, enabling the doors of all eight cars of trains to open on the platform.
 Work was still underway at two of the other three stations part of the contract, Wall Street and Fulton Street, while work at Bowling Green was already completed.
 The entire platform-lengthening project was substantially completed by November 1965.

 Because the Lexington Avenue Line during the 1970s was known to frequent muggers due to the dilapidated state of the subway at the time, the Guardian Angels, founded by Curtis Sliwa, began operations on February 13, 1979, by conducting unarmed night patrols on the 4 train in an effort to discourage crime.
 These patrols later expanded to other parts of the subway and to other city neighborhoods.

 On August 28, 1991, an accident involving a 4 train on the express track just north of the 14th Street–Union Square station killed five riders and injured 215 others in the worst accident on the system since the 1928 Times Square derailment.
 As a result of the crash, new safety protocols were put in place and there was a partial implementation of automation of the New York City Subway.

 The Metropolitan Transportation Authority announced in 2024 that it would begin installing 5G cellular equipment on the Lexington Avenue Line north of the Grand Central–42nd Street station in mid-2025.
+5G service in the Joralemon Street Tunnel between Bowling Green and Borough Hall was activated in October 2025, and 5G in the tunnel between Fulton Street and Bowling Green was activated in March 2026.